harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-cpu-hog.md

 ### CPU percentage

-It specifies the CPU percentage value that will be utilised on the EC2 instance.
+It specifies the CPU percentage value that will be utilized on the EC2 instance.
 Tune it by using the `CPU_LOAD` environment variable.

 Use the following example to tune CPU percentage: